 Although I wanted go to a graduate school to become a sex therapist, my then husband and my mother did not like the idea.
 My father was supportive, but I decided not to rock the boat.
-My second choice was working with children, so I took a job at a Score Educational Center as a director.
-I enjoyed teaching students, having conferences with parents, encouraging both the students and the parents, but I hated the sales.
-So it was time to go back to school.
-I did love tutoring as it allowed me to help the teenagers in many different ways, so I kept a few of very favorite students while I was in the graduate school.
+My second choice was working with children, so after working for a bit, I went to my first graduate school to study school psychology.

-Still, for me, my first husband was the greatest class I had ever taken.
+Still, for me, my first husband was the greatest class I had ever taken till this time period.
 He was everything I had wanted, yet, by being with him, I learned more of what is truly important to me and what is just “fluff”.
 Although we still remain as close and trusting friends, we decided that it was time to part as romantic partners.

 After divorce, I remembered what I truly wanted was to work in a sexuality field.
 I was always the go-to-girl on any sex questions since junior high.
 Throughout the years, I coached countless people.
 I researched and I decided to go back to school, yet again.